skellis46/slipbox/Bench - Perpetual Motion.md

 > I similarly find that digital media, especially the space of the internet, offer contemporary performative commons in which individuals both perform and contest their belonging through practices such as dance.[@bench-2020-perpetual p.8]

 - But who is belonging to what?
 Who owns them?
-They belong to Silicon Valley
+They belong to Silicon Valley.
+That is, it's as if Bench hasn't zoomed out far enough (as it would undermine her thesis?)

 > How, why, and for whom are assertions of dance as common meaningful in digital contexts?[@bench-2020-perpetual p.9]